Aviation Maintenance Management Major (B.S.)

 Purpose

-The purpose of the Aviation Maintenance degree program is to prepare students for management and leadership roles in the aviation maintenance field.
-The curriculum expands on the School of Aeronautics AMTS (A&P) training for FAA aviation mechanic licensure.
-It builds on, and strengthens, fundamental skills and principles taught during the AMTS training.
-The degree delves into broader topics facing an FAA licensed mechanic such as Human Factors and Safety.
+The purpose of the Bachelor of Science in Aviation Maintenance major is to prepare students for management and leadership roles in the aviation maintenance field from a Christian worldview perspective.
+The curriculum expands, builds on, and strengthens, fundamental skills and principles provided in coursework and training provided in the Federal Aviation Administration (FAA) certification for the Airframe and Powerplant Maintenance Technician (AVMT) portion of this program, which is designed to be completed in 12 consecutive months.
+The program also delves into broader topics facing an FAA-licensed mechanic such as Human Factors and Safety as well as business coursework.

 Program Learning Outcomes